thunlp/Few-NERD/README.md

 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* **Updates** \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

+- 01/09/2021: We have modified the results of the supervised setting of Few-NERD in arxiv, thanks for the help of PedroMLF[https://github.com/PedroMLF].

 - 19/08/2021: **Important💥** In accompany with the released episode data, we have updated the training script.
 Simply add `--use_sampled_data` when running `train_demo.py` to train and test on the released episode data.

 - 02/06/2021: To simplify training, we have released the data sampled by episode. click [here](https://cloud.tsinghua.edu.cn/f/0e38bd108d7b49808cc4/?dl=1) to download.
 The files are named such: `{train/dev/test}_{N}_{K}.jsonl`.
 We sampled 20000, 1000, 5000 episodes for train, dev, test, respectively.